strimzi/proposals/050-Kafka-Node-Pools.md

 The `KafkaNodePool` resource will also support the `scale` sub-resource.
 Support for the `scale` sub-resource should allow integration with Kubernetes Horizontal Pod Autoscaler.
-That on its own doesn't really provide fully functional Kafka auto-scaling mechanism.
+That on its own doesn't really provide a fully functional Kafka auto-scaling mechanism.
 For example, if the load is coming from a single partition which is handling too many messages, adding more nodes will not help.
-So a proper auto-scaling mechanism would need to understand the configuration or topics and partitions and their load to properly scale the broker.
+So a proper auto-scaling mechanism would need to understand the configuration of topics and partitions and their load to properly scale the broker.
 But the `scale` sub-resource would make it easier to develop such solutions in the future.

 ### KRaft support

-To support the Kafka KRaft mode, a new field `roles` will be added to the `KafkaNodePool` as well.
+To support the Kafka KRaft mode, a new `roles` filed will be added to the `KafkaNodePool`.
-It will contain a list of roles (`controller` or `broker`) which the nodes in given pool should have.
+It will contain a list of roles (`controller` or `broker`) assigned to nodes in a given pool.
 This will allow to use different configurations.
 For example, for a small cluster with shared broker and controller responsibilities: